To provide you with the best experience, cookies are used on this site. Find out more here.

 Spriten Kunsthall is located on Klosterøya, a few minutes walk from the center of Skien.

-Mikaelshulen, or St. Michaelchurch, is a mountain cave in the steep mountain wall on the…
+Mikaelshulen, or St. Mikael's Cave, is a mountain cave in the steep cliff face on the…

 The childrens favorite place to visit, lots of activities.